abdulmoizlakhani/typescript-projects-panaverse/project02_atm/readme.md

-# cli-atm-machine
+# atm-machine-cli

-cli-atm-machine is a cli based interactive atm program created for testing atm experience.
+atm-machine-cli is a cli based interactive atm program created for testing atm experience.

 ## Features